 How many rounds of edits are included?

 For my clients: projects come with two rounds of edits.
-And I have yet to have a client abuse that.

 What payments do you accept?
 When are payments due?